Barbalha: Former Town Hall

 The former town hall of Barbalha (Casa de Câmara e Cadeia) was built during the great drought of 1877.
 Construction of the building was approved to create work for unemployed farmers.
 The square at the town hall is the location of Festa do Pau-da-Bandeira de Santo Antonio.
 The building, according to town residents, was renovated at the beginning of the 1930s.
 The town hall became a protected structure of the State of Ceará on March 3, 1995.

 Climate

 Barbalha experiences a tropical savanna climate (Köppen: Aw) with hot temperatures and distinct wet and dry seasons.

 The city experiences a wet season from January to April.
 The dry season extends from June to November.

-Araguaína has hot conditions throughout the year.
-October and November are the hottest months, with average highs around 35 C.
+Barbalha has hot conditions throughout the year.
+October and November are the hottest months, with average highs around 33 C.